IAmSorryDave/UvCorny/README.md

 If you are using the base Codespace image, it's probably overkill (and slow) for Python package development.

-### Build Arguments
+### Default Build Arguments

 In .devcontainer/Dockerfile -

+- PROJECT_TYPE : --package
 - PYTHON_VERSION : 3.12
 - LINK_MODE : symlink

 ### ENVIROMENTAL VARIABLES

-Set in your Codespace Secret Store
+Set in your Codespace Secret Store.

 Essentials -